Measuring Innovation Potential.

-Our toolkit is an extension of the Innovation Equation.
-It allows us to measure drivers for Innovation in 3 key areas:
+The toolkit is an extension of the Innovation Equation.
+It allows measurement of drivers for Innovation in 3 key areas:

 - Innovation environment (culture, risk, leadership, and management, barriers etc)